-Tribal Historic Preservation Review.
-If it is determined that the proposed project will affect tribal historic properties, DCA must consult with THPO to determine actual effect based on criteria found in the Council's regulations.
+Tribal Historic Preservation Review (only applicable for Section 106).
+If it is determined that the proposed project will affect tribal historic properties, DCA will consult with THPO to determine actual effect based on criteria found in the Council's regulations.
 DCA shall forward gathered documentation to the appropriate Tribal Council for a thirty (30) day determination of eligibility.
-Include the letter provided to the THPO in the supporting documentation of the Phase I Report.
-More information on Tribal Consultation can be found on the HUD Exchange6 including a checklist that can be used to determine whether consultation is required.7
+The letter that will be provided to the THPO by DCA must be included in the supporting documentation of the Phase I Report.
+More information on Tribal Consultation can be found on the HUD Exchange11 including a checklist that can be used to determine whether consultation is required.12